NatalykaKavalchuk/library_club/README.md

 ![Screenshot of API ](https://github.com/NatalykaKavalchuk/library_club/blob/master/media/pictures/api.jpg?raw=true)

-6. The ability to add posters is implemented only through the base django application
+6. The ability to add posters for books and photos for authors is implemented only through the base django application.
-7. CI/CD pipeline is configured based on GitHub Actions
+7. CI/CD pipeline is configured based on GitHub Actions.

 ## *Quick Start:*